alexyao2015/Nextcloud-Docker/README.md

 ## DB

-TODO: Build alpine with mariadb-client instead of installing each time
+TODO: Build ghcr.io/alexyao2015/alpine-mariadb-client with mariadb-client instead of installing each time

 Username and password defaults to `nextcloud` and `example`